JepsonNomad/jepsonnomad.github.io/research/FootageFromTheField.md

 ---
 layout: page
+title: ""
-title: "Footage from the field""
+subtitle: "Footage from the field""
 ---

 A few time-lapses from my work in the eastern Sierra (CA):